imroyroyyy/2023/venom_main.md

 Haseul clears her throat and the uneasy muttering around the table stops.

 "I didn't think this would happen," She starts quietly, fiddling with the latch on her green suit, before she looks up at the crew and visibly steels herself, straightening her shoulders, and that's when Jungeun knows something bad has happened.
 "There's no easy way to say this.
-Heejin was found dead this morning during electrical shift change."
+Jinsol found Heejin dead during a routine power diversion."

-It takes a second to sink in, and then Jungeun watches Hyunjin fall to the floor, face slack with grief and horror.
+It takes a second to sink in, and Jungeun watches Jiwoo flinch, and Chaewon's face go pale.
+Then Hyunjin falls to the floor, face slack with grief and horror.
 She sobs once, tight and horrible before she looks up at Haseul.
 "Let me see her."

 Haseul shakes her head.
 "It's best for everyone if no one sees."